Amira Casar: Career

 She won the Best Actress award at La Rochelle Television Film Festival for her portrayal of Dora Maar in La femme qui pleure au chapeau rouge in 2010.
 In 2011, Casar played Irène in Let My People Go !, and Deniz in Playoff.
 In 2013, she appeared in the Arnaud des Pallières film Michael Kohlhaas, and portrayed Anne-Marie Munoz in Bertrand Bonello's Saint Laurent in 2014.

 In 2015, Casar appeared in The Forbidden Room by Canadian director Guy Maddin. and portrayed Béatrice, Madame de Clermont, in the TV series Versailles.
 In 2017, she played Annella Perlman in the film Call Me by Your Name.
 She also appeared in the 2019 Caroline Fourest film Sisters in Arms, about a team of female Kurdish soldiers and volunteers.

 In 2022, Casar appeared in the film The Contractor.
-She will next portray Edith Frank, the mother of Anne Frank, in the upcoming Disney+ series A Small Light.
+She portrayed Edith Frank, the mother of Anne Frank, in the 2023 Disney+ series A Small Light.